winitzki/scall/tutorial/programming_dhall.md

 The `assert` verifies that both sides are equal "symbolically"; that is, they must be _syntactically_ equal as unevaluated code expressions with free variables.
 This check is equivalent to a rigorous mathematical proof that the law holds.

-To see more examples, let us verify the laws of function composition:
+To see more examples, let us verify the laws of function composition.
+There are two identity laws, an associativity law, and a "constant function law":

 ```dhall
 let composeBackward